 You can make many things out of salt dough.
-For example, you can make Easter bunny figures, shape egg cups or make tea light holders.
+For example, you can make Easter bunny figures, egg shape cups or tea light holders.

-1. Knead flour, salt, and water into an elastic dough.
-For very young children, it would be best to do this in advance.
+Start by kneading the flour, salt, and water into an elastic dough.
+For very young children it is recommended to do this in advance.

-3. Take the paper doily, cotton lace, or a piece of fabric and carefully press it into the dough.
-You can also make figurines and stamps in the dough.
+Take the paper doily, cotton lace or a piece of fabric and carefully press it into the dough.
+You can also make figurines and stamps out of the dough.

-4. Next, you need either an egg template (you can find one in our craft template) or an Easter egg cutter.
+Next, you need either an egg template (you can find one on our craft template) or an Easter egg cutter.
 Cut out as many eggs as possible.
 Collect the leftover dough and repeat the last steps until you have used up all the dough.

-6. Place your eggs on a baking tray and leave them to dry for about an hour at 50°C convection or 60°C top/bottom heat.
+6. Place your eggs on a baking tray and leave them to dry for about an hour at 50°C for a convection/fan oven or at 60°C for a conventional oven.
 Wedge a wooden spoon in the oven door so that the air can circulate.
-Then close the oven and bake the egg-shaped tags for about 50 minutes at 120°C convection or 130°C top/bottom heat.
+Then close the oven and bake the egg-shaped pendants for about 50 minutes at 120°C in a convection/fan oven or at 130°C in a conventional oven.
 If you have a little more time, you can leave your eggs to air-dry for 2 days.

-These fun hand-shaped animals are lots of fun to make and are also quick, easy, and suitable for young children.
-You can make a garland, turn them into creative Easter cards, or use the colourful Easter animals as gift tags.
-You can also decorate the animals to your heart’s content using glitter, bows, feathers and much more.
+These fun hand-shaped animals are lots of fun to make and are also quick, easy, and great fun for young children.
+You can make a garland, turn them into creative Easter cards or use the colourful Easter animals as gift tags.
+You can also decorate the animals to your heart’s content using glitter, bows, feathers and so much more.

 Plastic googly eyes

-The older your child is, the more they can do on their own when making Easter crafts.
-Try to motivate them to do it on their own and give them help when they need it.
+The older your child is, the more they will be able to do on their own.
+Try to motivate them to do it on their own and offer them some help when they need it.

-Take a sheet of yellow craft paper.
-Use your child’s hand as a template and draw around it, then cut it out.
+Start by taking a sheet of yellow craft paper.
+Use your child’s hand as a template and draw around it and then cut it out.

 Draw a small triangular beak and two small chick feet on the orange craft paper and cut them out.

-To make the Easter bunny, you need another piece of craft paper that matches the colour of the bunny.
+To make an Easter bunny, you will need another piece of craft paper that matches the colour of the bunny.
 This doesn’t always have to be the classic white, grey or brown because in a child's imagination a bunny can be any colour.
-Get your child to make the peace sign with their hand (a clenched fist with outstretched index and middle fingers) and together trace the shape of the hand.
+Get your child to make the peace sign with their hand (a clenched fist with their index and middle fingers sticking out) and draw around it together.
 Next, cut out the ‘rabbit’s head’.